elastic/kibana/rfcs/text/0010_service_status.md

  * The current status of a service at a point in time.
  */
 type ServiceStatus = {
+  /**
-  /** The current availability level of the service. */
+   * The current availability level of the service.
+   */
   level: ServiceStatusLevel.available;
+  /**
-  /** A high-level summary of the service status. */ summary?: string;
+   * A high-level summary of the service status.
+   */
+  summary?: string;
+  /**
-  /** A more detailed description of the service status. */ detail?: string;
+   * A more detailed description of the service status.
+   */
+  detail?: string;
+  /**
-  /** A URL to open in a new tab about how to resolve or troubleshoot the problem */ documentationUrl?: string;
+   * A URL to open in a new tab about how to resolve or troubleshoot the problem.
+   */
+  documentationUrl?: string;
+  /**
-  /** Any JSON-serializable data to be included in the HTTP API response. */ meta?: object;
+   * Any JSON-serializable data to be included in the HTTP API response.
+Useful for providing more fine-grained,
+   * machine-readable information about the service status.
+May include status information for underlying features.
+   */
+  meta?: JSONObject;
 } | {
-  /** The current availability level of the service. */
   level: ServiceStatusLevel;
-  /** A high-level summary of the service status. */
-  summary: string; // required when level !== available /** A more detailed description of the service status. */ detail?: string;
+  summary: string; // required when level !== available detail?: string;
-  /** A URL to open in a new tab about how to resolve or troubleshoot the problem */ documentationUrl?: string;
-  /** Any JSON-serializable data to be included in the HTTP API response. */ meta?: object;
+  documentationUrl?: string;
+  meta?: object;
 }